irdanish11/early-fall-detection-multi-stage-lstm/README.md

 python create_dataset_2.py
 ```

 ### 1.2.
+Change the value of the variable `num_node` in `stgcn_train.py` according to the topology e.g for AlphaPose value should be 14, for OpenPose values should be 18.
 Train the skeleton model (pytorch environment) by running the following command in terminal:
 ```bash
 python stgcn_train.py
 ```